 In exercising the power to dissolve both Houses, the Governor-General acts on government advice.

 Q: How big is the electorate of Farrer and how many electorate offices do you have?

-A: A: The electorate of Farrer is one of the largest in the Federal Parliament, covering an area of 126 590 square kilometers.
-As well as her primary electorate office in Albury, Sussan will soon be opening a new office in Griffith.
-For details about contacting her through either office, see here.
+A: The electorate of Farrer is one of the largest in the Federal Parliament, covering an area of 126,590 square kilometers.
+For details about contacting Sussan through either her Albury or Griffith office, see here.